robertwhunter/smallSLAM/README.md

 2) generate Bowtie index files (.bt2) (use `setup_indexgenomes.sh` script)
 3) generate a lookup table (`Lookup_table.tsv`) so that gene names can be translated into intuitive ones (use `setup_makelookup.sh` script)

-Ensure correct adapter sequences being used for the script.

 ### Input data
 Input data in .fastq format.
+First ensure reads are trimmed (e.g. using `trim_TriLink.sh` or `trim_PerkinElmer.sh` - and ensure correct adapter sequences being used for these scripts).
+Then run the `smallSLAM.sh` pipeline.

-### Meta-data
+### Analysis .Rmd

+After running the smallSLAM pipeline, run `6_analysis.Rmd`.
+This requires an input metadata .csv which should contain the following columns:

+- `library`: library or sample name
+- `group`: experimental group
+- plus any additional columns (often Cre, UPRT and 4TU, sample type etc.)